tuan40890/bash_ping/README.md

 ```

 # bash_ping2.sh - Ping A Range Within The /24 Subnet
-- This script pings continous IP addresses within a /24 subnet.
+- This script pings continous IP addresses within a /24 subnet and does not need the devices.txt file.
 - If the host is up, DNS entry is also displayed.
 # Output Example:
 ```